nandz080/AirBnB_clone_v4/README.md

 * `def test_user_module_docstring(self)` - Test for the user.py module docstring
 * `def test_user_class_docstring(self)` - Test for the User class docstring

+## Features
+* Search for Airbnb listings by city
+* Book Airbnb listings
+* User interface that is responsive and works on all devices
+* Well-designed and secure REST API
+* Comprehensive and easy-to-use documentation for the REST API
 ## Examples of use
 ```
 vagrantAirBnB_clone$./console.py